 We have some international tools designed to help prevent human suffering from the arms trade.
-After a seven year process at the United Nations, the treaty text was adopted by the UN General Assembly on 2 April 2013.
-The ATT is the first ever legally-binding regime that recognises the link between gender-based violence and the international arms trade.
+After a seven year process at the United Nations, the Arms Trade Treaty (ATT) was adopted by the UN General Assembly on 2 April 2013.
+The ATT is the first ever legally-binding regime that recognises the link between gender-based violence and the international arms trade, in part thanks to campaigning by WILPF and the IANSA Women's Network.
 In addition, the UN Programme of Action on small arms and light weapons provides the framework for activities to counter the illicit trade in SALW.
 It was adopted by all UN member states in 2001.
 By-products of the UNPoA include the International Tracing Instrument and the recommendations of a Group of Governmental Experts on arms brokering.

 Arms trade and explosive weapons

 This briefing paper looks at the lethal connection between the international arms trade and the use of explosive weapons in populated areas and makes recommendations to governments and others on policy and practice.

 Explosive weapons, arms transfers, and the right to health, education, and adequate housing